UK-ESS is the UK’s contribution to the ESS project.

 Contributions to ESS Target systems

-The job of the small team in the UK-ESS Project Office is to co-ordinate the overall programme of work in the UK, worth around £115M over several years.
+The job of the small team in the UK-ESS Project Office, part funded by EU Horizon 2020 project BrightnESS, is to co-ordinate the overall programme of work in the UK, worth around £115M over several years.

 The team is still being formed but will include programme management, financial, and procurement expertise and support.